Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 - Moisture dependence: They require high moisture content and are rarely found in dry wood.

-In many cases, the presence of dampwood termites is a symptom of a larger moisture issue that should be corrected to protect the structure.
+In many cases, dampwood termite activity is a symptom of a larger moisture issue.
+Correcting leaks and wet-wood conditions is one of the most important steps to protect the structure long term.

 Types of Dampwood Termites

-There are several species grouped under the term “dampwood termites.”
-Exact species vary by region, but they share similar moisture preferences and behavior.
-Common types include:
+“Dampwood termites” is a general category that includes multiple species.
+Exact species vary by region, but they share similar moisture preferences and behaviors.
+Common groupings include:

-- Appearance: Large, robust body; winged reproductives (alates) are often brown to reddish-brown with long, pale wings.
+- Appearance: Large, robust body; winged reproductives are often brown to reddish-brown with long, pale wings.

-- Habitat: Fallen logs, stumps, deck posts, fence posts, and wood in contact with soil in moist or coastal areas.
+- Habitat: Fallen logs, stumps, deck posts, fence posts, and wood in contact with soil where moisture is present.

 - Very large winged termites swarming around lights on warm, humid evenings

-- Colonies located in logs, beams, pilings, or wood with chronic leaks
+- Colonies located in logs, beams, pilings, or wood affected by chronic leaks

-- Habitat: Landscape timbers, buried wood, fence posts, and structural wood that remains damp.
+- Habitat: Landscape timbers, buried wood, fence posts, and any structural wood that stays damp.

-Regardless of the exact species name, identifying dampwood termites often comes down to two things: moisture + damaged wood.
+Regardless of exact species, dampwood termite risk usually comes down to two drivers: moisture + compromised wood.

 Dampwood vs. Subterranean vs. Drywood Termites

-Homeowners often confuse different termite types.
-Understanding the differences helps guide the right treatment approach.
+Homeowners often confuse termite types.
+Knowing the differences helps guide the right solution:

-- Dampwood termites — Prefer very moist or decaying wood; colonies are usually in the wood itself; typically no long mud tubes from soil to structure, but moisture is always present.
+- Dampwood termites — Prefer very moist or decaying wood; colonies are typically inside the wood itself; moisture is always present.

-- Subterranean termites — Nest in soil and build mud tubes to reach wood; commonly attack structural lumber, framing, and other wood that may not appear severely wet.
+- Subterranean termites — Nest in soil and often build mud tubes to reach wood; may attack structural lumber that doesn’t look severely wet.

-- Drywood termites — Can live in dry wood above ground without soil contact; more common in certain regions and often found in furniture, trim, or framing.
+- Drywood termites — Can live in dry wood above ground without soil contact; more common in certain regions and may infest trim, framing, or furniture.

 If you find mud tubes along foundation walls or piers, that’s more typical of subterranean termites.
-If you find large termites inside very wet wood without obvious tubes, dampwood species may be involved.
+If you find large termites inside very wet wood without obvious tubes, dampwood termites may be involved.

 Signs of Dampwood Termites

-Dampwood termites can be harder to spot because they usually stay inside wood.
+Dampwood termites can be harder to spot because they typically stay inside wood.
 Common signs include:

-- Wood that feels soft, spongy, or appears water-damaged
+- Wood that feels soft, spongy, or looks water-damaged

 - Large winged termites swarming around lights or near damp wood

-If you suspect termite activity, a professional inspection can help determine whether dampwood, subterranean, or another species is involved and how urgent the problem is.
+If you suspect termite activity, a professional inspection can identify the termite type and determine how urgent the issue is.

 What Attracts Dampwood Termites?

-Because they rely on moisture, dampwood termites are strongly attracted to:
+Because they rely on moisture, dampwood termites are most attracted to:

 - Leaking pipes, roofs, or flashing that keep wood wet

-- Wood that is in direct contact with soil (steps, decks, siding, fence posts)
+- Wood-to-soil contact (steps, decks, siding, fence posts)

 - Poor drainage around the foundation